 Introduction to Professional Development in Environmental Science

 Introduction to the requirements and opportunities of an Environmental Science career and preparation for success in CMU’s program.
 Prerequisites: MTH 130 or placement.
 Pre/Co-requisite: ENS 101QR.

 Environmental Field Sampling and Laboratory Analytics

 Covers methods used for sample collection and preservation (including water, sediment, and soils) and explores the analytical techniques used to characterize these environmental samples.
 Prerequisites: ENS 223 with a C- or better; GEL 308 or EGR 408; PHY 145QR.

 Earth systems approach to studying biogeochemical cycles from molecular to global scales.
 Topics include: climate, energy, water cycling, ecology, biosphere, carbon and nutrient cycles.
 Prerequisites: ENS 101QR and CHM 131 or EGR 203 and GEL 130QR; one of MTH 130 or 132 or 133.

 Quantitative Environmental Data Analysis

 In-depth application of quantitative, statistical, and computational methods used in visualization and interpretation of environmental datasets.
 Emphasis on field and laboratory data analysis.
-Prerequisites: ENS 307 with a C- or better; MTH 133; STA 382QR.
+Writing Intensive.
+Prerequisites: ENS 307 or EGR 306 or MET 312, all with a C- or better; MTH 133; STA 382QR or 392.

 Required Courses I